BytePiston/weather-service/README.md

 Java application built with Spring Boot and Maven.
 It allows users to retrieve current weather conditions by city name, zip code, or coordinates using the OpenWeatherMap API.

+## Hosting Details:
+> The application is hosted online using DigitalOcean and can be accessed via the following URL: http://bytemetwice.ninja
+>
+> **Note**: It's important to note that the Secure Sockets Layer (SSL) is currently not implemented, hence, the application should be accessed using the HTTP protocol.
+>
+> The application is deployed on a DigitalOcean droplet utilizing Docker technology for containerization.
+The Docker image, sourced from Docker Hub, facilitates a streamlined deployment process using `docker-compose.yml` file.

 ## Table of Contents

 - [Introduction](#introduction)